stewart-ritchie-ps/learning-nginx/README.md

 -rw-r--r-- 1 root root 3610 Aug 13 08:50 win-utf
 ```

 Let's take a look at the root _nginx.conf_ configuration file.
 The file is structured using _directives_ some of which are scoped into _blocks_.
 The root configuration file tells us about the locations of other interesting files, e.g. /var/log/nginx/error.log.
-The _include_ directives are used to inline other configuration files so we have reasonable way of structuring complex configurations and re-using configuration snippets.
+The _include_ directive is used to inline other configuration files so we have reasonable way of structuring complex configurations and re-using configuration snippets.

 ```Nginx
 user  nginx;